-In recognition of her expertise she presents regularly at international conferences across the globe, sits on the Expert Panel which ratifies the Global Diversity and Inclusion Benchmark Tool, has numerous publications to her name, and has been invited to judge for best practice awards in D&I for Community Business across Asia and Women in Banking and Finance in Australia.
+In recognition of her expertise she presents regularly at international conferences across the globe, has numerous publications to her name, and has been invited to judge for best practice awards in D&I for Community Business across Asia and Women in Banking and Finance in Australia.

-Heather’s international multidisciplinary team of experts has positioned Symmetra to provide a global consulting service to numerous blue- chip clients in both the private and public sector on embedding an inclusive workplace culture.
-Heather is engaged regularly to work locally and internationally with the C-suite on the Business imperative of Diversity & Inclusion, building Inclusive Leadership capability, embedding Psychological Safety and Counteracting Unconscious Bias in the workplace.
-Utilising Symmetra’s suite of unique proprietary Inclusion Assessment Tools which now have global benchmarks , Heather’s team of experts conduct diagnostics, advise on D&I best practice policy & strategy, and facilitate cutting edge and innovative blended learning solutions.
+Heather’s international multidisciplinary team of experts has positioned Symmetra to provide a global consulting service to numerous blue-chip clients in both the private and public sector on embedding an inclusive workplace culture.
+Heather is engaged regularly to work locally and internationally with the C-suite on the Business Imperative of Diversity & Inclusion, building Inclusive Leadership capability, embedding Psychological Safety and Counteracting Unconscious Bias in the workplace.
+Utilising Symmetra’s suite of unique proprietary Inclusion Assessment Tools, which now have global benchmarks, Heather’s team of experts conducts diagnostics, advises on D&I best practice policy & strategy, and facilitates cutting edge and innovative blended learning solutions.
 These include a range of digitally driven programs and TTT options allowing for scale.